 Click to download photo in high resolution

-House Committee on Agriculture- Subcommittees: Biotechnology, Horticulture, and Research (Chair); Commodity Exchanges, Energy, and Credit; and Nutrition
+House Committee on Agriculture - Subcommittees: Biotechnology, Horticulture, and Research; and Nutrition

 13th District: 14-county district covering both urban and rural areas of Central and Southwestern Illinois

-- Prev.
-Political Exp.: Projects Director for Rep. John Shimkus
+Prev.
+Political Exp.: Projects Director for Rep. John Shimkus (IL-15)

 Education: Millikin University, 1992